What is the Immune System?

 The lymph system extends throughout the body in much the same way as blood vessels, but the lymph system is not pressurized and "pumped" like the circulatory system.
 Lymph fluid is a clear liquid that bathes the cells with water and nutrients and carries away waste products.
 It flows passively and gets pushed along to the lymph nodes by normal body and muscle movement.

 Lymph nodes filter waste and contain large numbers of lymphocytes (see white blood cells below).
-When fighting infection, lymph nodes swell and can be felt if they are located near the surface of the body such as in the throat area and behind the ears.
+When fighting infection, lymph nodes swell and can be felt if they are located near the surface of the body, such as in the throat area and behind the ears.

 Lymphoma is a type of cancer in which some of the cells in the lymph system multiply uncontrollably.
-We discuss this and other cancers in other articles in our Holistic Healthcare Library.

 Thymus gland, Spleen and Bone Marrow